quixio/quix-cli/docs/Reference/debug/ide.md

 === "VS Code"

-    For VS Code, the `quix local ide` command generates the necessary configurations to ensure smooth debugging and development:
+    For VS Code, the `quix debug ide` command generates the necessary configurations to ensure smooth debugging and development:

     - **launch.json**: Configures the Python debugger to use the integrated terminal.
 It includes a pre-launch task `quix-variables-export` to set environment variables correctly before debugging.
     - **tasks.json**: Defines a custom task `quix-variables-export` that exports application variables from the `app.yaml` file to a `.env` file.
 This task is executed before running the debugger.

 === "PyCharm"

-    For PyCharm, the `quix local ide` command generates configurations to facilitate debugging:
+    For PyCharm, the `quix debug ide` command generates configurations to facilitate debugging:

     - **Quix.xml**: Configures a run configuration that includes a pre-launch task to export environment variables using the `quix-variables-export` external tool.
     - **External Tools.xml**: Defines an external tool to export application variables from the `app.yaml` file to a `.env` file.
 This tool runs before the main application execution starts.